bytefish/bytefish.de/blog/layered_architecture_dotnet.md

 a lot of topics to digest.
 At the same time, there are very few recommended .NET examples to learn from.

-What's my problem with using a Domain-Drivden Design approach right from the start?
+What's my problem with using a Domain-Driven Design approach right from the start?

 It is **very easy** to do it wrong.